gochunky/FYP-MA13/pm-case-studies/case1/case1.md

 ## Task 1: Project Selection

 In this task, we apply the weighted scoring model to evaluate four projects and determine which project to choose.
-The projects are as shown in Table 1.1.
+The projects are shown in Table 1.1.

 \begin{center}
 \begin{tabular}{ | c | p{0.85\linewidth} | }